 What Degree Do You Need to Become a City Manager?

 City managers are in charge of public administration-related issues, such as developing budgets, preparing policy reports and overseeing city personnel.
 Learn more about what city managers do, how to become one and what to expect from your degree program.
-Schools offering Public Administration degrees can also be found in these popular choices.

 How To Become a City Manager?